remg427/misp42splunk/README.md

 2. A custom endpoint has been defined so you will need to restart Splunk (for later updates you may skip this part)
 3. At next logon, you should be invited to configure the app (if not goto Manage Apps > TA-MISP 42 Spliunk > Set up)

-    a) provide the url to your MISP instance
+    - provide the url to your MISP instance
-    b) provide the authkey
+    - provide the authkey
-    c) [not implemented] check the certificate of the MISP server
+    - [not implemented] check the certificate of the MISP server

 # Usage